ajv-validator/ajv/README.md

 ## Ajv online event - May 20, 10am PT / 6pm UK

 We will talk about:
-- new features in Ajv version 8
+- new features of Ajv version 8.
 - the improvements sponsored by Mozilla's MOSS grant.
-- talk with Ajv users and sponsors.
+- how Ajv is used in JavaScript applications.

 Speakers:
 - [Evgeny Poberezkin](https://github.com/epoberezkin), the creator of Ajv.